Want to lose weight, tone your muscles and feel better? All you have to do is get going and start walking.

-Walking can be done anywhere, anytime, and it requires minimal equipment other than a good pair of walking shoes and comfortable clothes.
-With more than 300 parks and park connectors located all over Singapore, walking is convenient and a fun activity that can be enjoyed by everyone in the family.
+Walking can be done anywhere, anytime, and it requires minimal equipment other than a proper pair of walking shoes and comfortable clothes.
+With over 300 parks and park connectors located all over Singapore, walking is convenient and a fun activity that can be enjoyed by everyone in the family.

 For even greater health benefits, try brisk walking.
 Brisk walking means walking fast enough to make you feel slightly breathless, but yet comfortable enough to let you hold a conversation with a companion at the same time.
 It is a low-impact sport suitable for everyone, regardless of your fitness level.